A personal trainer and an OB-GYM teamed up to find a solution to diastasis recti

 According to NPR, personal trainer Leah Keller and Dr. Geeta Sharma, an OB-GYN at Weill Cornell Medical Center-New York Presbyterian Hospital, came up with a solution for repairing diastasis recti — and even preventing it while a mom is still pregnant.

-It’s called the Dia Method and it makes some pretty exciting promises.
+It’s called the “The EMbody program by Every Mother” method and it makes some pretty exciting promises.

 Michaeleen Doucleff of NPR attended a class Keller teaches in San Francisco where she instructs women in learning the exercise she’s developed to eliminate the post-baby separation of the abs.
 “We will see a dramatic change,” says Keller to the class.
 “You can easily expect to see 2 inches off your waist in three weeks of time,” Keller says.
 “That’s not an unrealistic expectation.”